Buying Real Estate in South Australia

 How can you buy property in SA?

 There are a few different ways you can purchase SA property.
 Picking which one works best for you is a difficult process, so talking at length to your real estate agent about the decision is a good idea.
 Here is an overview of the main ways people buy SA real estate.

 In private treaty, you or your agent make an offer based on the vendor's listed price, and negotiate with them or their real estate agent until both parties are in agreement.
 You have to sign off on each and every offer made, and there can be conditions placed upon the deal.

 Auctions are a single event where you compete with other bidders to make the highest offer on a home.
 A reserve price is set, and if it is not reached then the property does not sell immediately.
-The conclusion of the deal occurs straight after the auction, so it is a good idea to have everything prepared before you walk onto the block.
-If it doesn;t reach reserve, you might still be able to negotiate for it.
+If the reserve price is met and the property sells, the contract is signed straight after the auction, so it is a good idea to have everything prepared before you walk into the auction room.
+If it doesn't reach reserve, you might still be able to negotiate for it.